opensearch-project/documentation-website/_dashboards/index.md

 4. Interact with the data on a dashboard.
 Choose **Add filter**, and specify the data you'd like to see.
 5. Select one of the options from the **Field** menu, and specify an **Operator** to filter the results.

-The following image is an example of a [Logs] Web Traffic dashboard with filters applied.
+The image below shows a [Logs] Web Traffic dashboard with filters applied.

 <img src="{{site.url}}{{site.baseurl}}/images/log-dashboard-filter.png" alt="Logs web traffic dashboard with filters applied">